mafifafm/pxt-microbit/docs/projects/radio-games.md

 }, {
   "name": "Fireflies",
   "url": "/projects/fireflies",
-  "description": "Simulate fireflies with micro:bits, try it in the dark!", "imageUrl": "/static/mb/projects/fireflies.png"
+  "description": "Simulate fireflies with Raggas, try it in the dark!", "imageUrl": "/static/mb/projects/fireflies.png"
 }, {
   "name": "Hot or Cold",